mykelalvis/FT/Traveller/WORKING/OTHER/Random Tables/Random Tables.md

 | 60 |"Sleepover!"
 | 61 |Got tickets to the Afro-Indian Bluegrass Fusion music festival|
 | 62 |"Quick job, be right back."
-| 63 |"My new fl amethrower just needs a few more adjustments..."
+| 63 |"My new flamethrower just needs a few more adjustments..."
 | 64 |Babysitting|
 | 65 |"Writing poems is tricky."
 | 66 |Psionic salesman giving them a hard pitch|